-IT: \$100,000
+IT: \$70,000

-Computer Replacement Program \$50,000
+Computer Replacement Program \$70,000

 These funds are used to replace computers each year and are part of a multi-year program.
 This program allows for new computers to be purchased each year and not in one installment.
+The FY16 budget also includes the purchase of tough book computers for the Department of Community Development for use in the field.